wolfSSL/wolfBoot/docs/PubkeySealing.md

 echo "925a8a35dbe4bd419a35fbf9bd30ce1440380f6d3bcd9bc5558c1fa8adb88d92c88b797dfca39af80ca9729c61508813df8254575cef48674071cf75c30e6aa8" | xxd -r -p - public-key.raw
 ```

-Next we need to manually make the image signature, note that the header contains the policy pubkey instead of the real pubkey which will be sealed to the tpm:
+Next we need to manually make the image signature, note that the header contains the policy pubkey instead of the real pubkey which will be sealed to the TPM:

 ```
 tools/keytools/sign --ecc256 --sha256 --sha-only image.elf policy-public-key.raw 1